ssuksawat/angular-http-quickerr/README.md

     ```javascript
     quickErrProvider.setGlobalHandlers({
       400: {
-        //See "Options" section below for description
+        //See "Configuration Options" section below for description
         template: 'This is a {{status}}: {{description}}',
         postLog: true
         logger: customLogger.error